BelT26/RDFC/README.md

 The Match model is used to create an instance of each game.
 The details are used to populate the Next Fixture and Past Results pages and the manager is able to manage the properties of each Match within the Match Admin table.

 ### MatchPlayer
 Each time a ClubMember registers for a Match an instance of the MatchPlayer field is created.
+The MatchPlayer model has two foreign keys: the match_id that is based on the Match model and the player_id that is based on the ClubMember model.
 The results of each game are stored on the MatchPlayer model and these are used to dynamically generate the scores for the player league table.

 ## Features

 ## User Authentication
 Django Allauth was installed to enable users to sign up, log in and log out.
 I customised the standard Allauth model
 so that users also need to enter their first and last name when signing up

+## Messages
+Feedback on user interaction is provided via Django messages.
+Bootstrap classes have been applied to convey success or error messages.
+The code to install and customise the messages was taken from the 'I think therefore I blog' walkthrough project.

 ## Navigation
 I created a responsive navbar that collapses on mobile devices using Bootstrap classes.
 The items displayed on the navbar change according to whether the user is logged in or not and whether they are the club manager.